 I've designed this itinerary for visiting at breakneck speed.
 Feel free to slow down and savor any place you like.

 Day 1: Annapolis

 You could start in Baltimore, but Annapolis offers a slower pace -- so you'll feel like you're on vacation right away.
 HistoryQuest at the St. Clair Wright Center makes a good first stop for walking tours and an orientation exhibit on Maryland's capital.
-Stop for lunch along the City Dock, then visit the State House, and afterward spend a leisurely afternoon shopping along Maryland Avenue.
+Stop for lunch along the City Dock, then visit the State House, and afterward spend a leisurely afternoon shopping along Maryland Avenue for antiques.
 Have dinner on Main Street or West Street and finish with a carriage ride through the historic district.
 Get a good night's sleep at a local B&B or one of the Historic Inns.
-Because you want an early start in the morning, it's best to stay downtown.
+Since you want an early start in the morning, it's best to stay downtown.

 Head to the Naval Academy and sign up for a tour at the visitor center -- the best one includes a stop at Bancroft Hall about the time the midshipmen line up for noon formation.
 After they march in for lunch, head into the historic district for your own.
 Near Maryland Avenue are three houses worth a visit: the Chase-Lloyd House, the Paca House and Gardens, and the Hammond-Harwood House.
-You can probably see all three in an afternoon, or just go to the Hammond-Harwood, and then spend a leisurely time in the Paca Gardens.
+You can probably see all three in an afternoon, or just go to the Hammond-Harwood and then spend a leisurely time in the Paca gardens.
 (Hours at the Chase-Lloyd are quite limited.)
 Make reservations at an Eastport restaurant and take the water taxi across the harbor for a good seafood meal.

 Day 3: Boat Trip to St. Michaels